Alan0693/Noise-Injection/README.md

 - Sketch Transformer, a Transformer-based image translation model, was evaluated on its ability to convert photo-sketch paired data from the CUFS dataset in the Photo-to-Sketch image translation task.

 ## (2) Datasets
+- [FFHQ](https://github.com/NVlabs/ffhq-dataset) for HiFaceGAN.
+We selected the 10,000 images with the lowest serial number for training, while the final 1,000 images were used for testing.
+We perform a 16x face super-resolution task on this dataset, where the HR resolution is 512x, and the LR resolution is 32x.
+- [AFHQ](https://github.com/clovaai/stargan-v2/tree/master) for GP-UNIT.
+It contains high-resolution images of animal faces, including cats, dogs, and wild animals, from three domains with substantial variations.
+Each domain comprises 500 test images.
+We perform the Cat-2-Dog image translation task on this dataset.
+- [CUFS](https://mmlab.ie.cuhk.edu.hk/datasets.html) for Sketch Transformer.
+It contains 188 identities from the CUHK student database, 123 from the AR database, and 295 from the XM2VTS database We perform the Photo-2-Sketch image translation task on this dataset.